farjump/Alpha_Raspberry_Pi_Circle/README.md

 arm-none-eabi-gdb --nx 12-pwmsound/kernel.elf  --ex "so load.gdb"

 The load.gdb file to use depend on your Circle github tag.

-Circle tag STEP41.2 to STEP48 : use load_STEP41.2_to_STEP48.gdb file (also try to use this one for earlier tag) Circle tag STEP38 to STEP41.1 : use load_STEP38_to_STEP41.1.gdb file Circle tag STEP37 and before  : use load_until_STEP37.gdb file (for very early Tag it may not work)
+* Circle tag STEP41.2 to STEP48 : use load_STEP41.2_to_STEP48.gdb file (also try to use this one for earlier tag)
+* Circle tag STEP38 to STEP41.1 : use load_STEP38_to_STEP41.1.gdb file
+* Circle tag STEP37 and before  : use load_until_STEP37.gdb file (for very early tag it may not work)

-eg: for circle STEP38 tag use command: arm-none-eabi-gdb --nx 12-pwmsound/kernel.elf  --ex "so load_STEP41.2_to_STEP48.gdb"
+eg: for circle STEP48 tag use command: arm-none-eabi-gdb --nx 12-pwmsound/kernel.elf  --ex "so load_STEP41.2_to_STEP48.gdb"

 And DEBUG your software.